jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

   ```

 ## BGP Labeled Unicast (BGP-LU) over SR-MPLS Network Routing
 First we are going to need networks that are advertised through BGP-LU over the top of ISIS.
-In the next few steps you will quickly bring up and add in network 20.0.0./24 to the topology and validate end to end connectivity.
+In the next few steps you will quickly bring up and add in Rome network 20.0.0.0/24 to the topology and validate end to end connectivity.
 This will be our baseline path to compare and contrast with SRv6

 For further reference the Cisco IOS-XR 7.5 Configuration guide for SR and BGP can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/75x/b-segment-routing-cg-cisco8000-75x/configuring-segment-routing-for-bgp.html)

 ### Configure Remote Test Networks
 The location Rome has the network 20.0.0.0/24 which we will advertise via BGP-LU on router xrd07.
 First log into xrd07 and validate that you can reach network 20.0.0.0/24 by pinging the ip address 20.0.0.1/24 in Rome.
 Once you have confirmed connectivity across the Rome metro link xrd07 gi 0/0/0/0 head to the next step.

+We will also advertise a pair of Amsterdam networks from xrd01: VPP-outside 10.101.1.0/24 and Amsterdam-VM "ams-out" 10.101.2.0/24.
+We validated xrd01 reachability to these networks earlier in lab 1.

 ![SR-MPLS Topology](/topo_drawings/sr-mpls-medium.png)
 For full size image see [LINK](/topo_drawings/sr-mpls-large.png)

 ### Enable BGP Labeled Unicast
 BGP Labeled Unicast (BGP-LU) is needed to advertise the label information we will need to enable SR-MPLS routing of our desired network traffic 20.0.0.0/24.
 First lets enable BGP-LU on our PE routers xrd01 and xrd07 plus our BGP route reflectors xrd05 and xrd06.
-The command *allocate-label all* under the ipv4 unicast which instructs bgp to advertise the networks in the global ipv4 table as labeled routes.
+The command *allocate-label all* under the ipv4 unicast address family instructs bgp to advertise the networks in the global ipv4 table as labeled routes.
 Next you will add enable labeled unicast with the command *address-family ipv4 labeled-unicast* under neighbor-group xrd-ipv4-peer group.

 xrd01 and xrd07
   ```